Projects under development and construction

 About the developer

-Statkraft is at the heart of the UK's energy transition.
-Since 2006, Statkraft has gone from strength to strength in the UK, building experience across wind, solar, hydro, storage, grid stability and EV charging.
+Statkraft is at the heart of the UK’s energy transition.
+Since 2006, Statkraft has gone from strength to strength in the UK, building experience across wind, solar, hydro, storage, grid stability, EV charging, green hydrogen and a thriving markets business.

-Statkraft is a global company in energy market operations, with approximately 5,700 employees in 21 countries.
+Statkraft is a global company in energy market operations, more than 6,000 employees in over 20 countries.

-Across our UK business we employ over 300 staff in England, Scotland and Wales and play a key role in helping the global business reach its goal of 9 GW of development wind and solar power by 2025.
+Across our UK businesses we employ nearly 500 staff in England, Scotland and Wales and play a key role in helping the global business reach its goal of 9 GW of developed wind and solar power by 2025..

 About the project